Mattallmighty/HA-Spotify-Podcast-Player/README.md

-# Spotify Podcast Player for Home Assistant
+# HA Spotify Podcast Player for Home Assistant

 Play filtered Spotify podcast episodes on your Home Assistant media players with the ability to skip to specific timestamps.